Ideology and Issues

 Polls overstated Biden’s support by 3.9 points national polls (4.3 points in state polls)

-Polls overstated Democratic support in Senate and Guberatorial races by about 6 points
+Polls overstated Democratic support in Senate and Gubernatorial races by about 6 points

 Forecasts predicted Democrats would hold